 2. Itchan Kala, Khiva

-Itchan Kala, nestled in Khiva, Uzbekistan, is a remarkable ancient walled city that immerses visitors in a living museum of history.
-Encircled by formidable fortress walls up to 10m in height, this UNESCO World Heritage site preserves the essence of a Silk Road trading post.
+Itchan Kala, nestled in Khiva, is a remarkable ancient walled city that immerses visitors in a living museum of history.
+Surrounded by formidable fortress walls up to 10m in height, this UNESCO World Heritage site preserves the essence of a Silk Road trading post.

 3. Ulugh Beg Madrasa, Samarkand